 Walking is having a moment: People have fallen back in love with the simple form of movement for the accessibility and mental health benefits.
 But many of my clients ask me: Does walking count as exercise?
 If that’s all I do, is it good enough?

 Walking often gets a bad rap as being not intense enough to create real change or a cop-out from more effective forms of exercise.
-Both of which are entirely false!
+As the amazing transformations coming out of our Start TODAY walking group prove, this is entirely false!

 Taking a walk is stress reducing, enjoyable and good for your health.
 So why not use it as your workout of choice?
 Over time, walking consistently may help improve heart health and reduce body fat.
 About 30 minutes of walking a day can help you make progress toward your weight loss and fitness goals.
 Plus, it’s a comfortable and familiar form of exercise that can be done anywhere with no equipment — and it is a great active social activity, too!

 Of course, there are ways to up the intensity of your walk and modify your plan to reach specific goals.
 If you’re looking to lose weight or tone specific muscle groups, you may want to incorporate some other forms of exercise into your routine.
 That doesn’t mean you have to eliminate walking.
 Instead, try spicing up your walking routine by adding intervals, trails with different elevations and strength workouts.

 In fact, the 31-day walking plan I created for TODAY includes strength-training exercises — this helps build muscle, which burns fat and helps tone the body.